-D-2-b-2 We have developed tools for somatic and germline burden tests

-We have worked on statistical methods for analysis of non-coding regulatory regions.
+C-2-b-2 We have developed tools for somatic and germline burden tests: We have worked on statistical methods for analysis of non-coding regulatory regions.
 LARVA (Large-scale Analysis of Recurrent Variants in noncoding Annotations) identifies significant mutation enrichments in noncoding elements by comparing observed mutation counts with expected counts under a whole genome background mutation model.
-LARVA also includes corrections for biases in mutation rate owing to DNA replication timing.
+LARVA includes corrections for biases in mutation rate owing to DNA replication timing.
 LARVA can also be used in a mode exclusively on coding regions to prioritize genes.
 We used this tool in a pan-cancer analysis of 760 cancer whole genomes’ variants spanning a number of cancer data portals and some published datasets.
 Our analyses demonstrated that LARVA can recapitulate previously established coding and noncoding cancer drivers, including the TERT and TP53 promoters [43].

-D-2-b-3 We have already identified some regions associated with kidney cancer through our involvement in the papillary TCGA team

-Due to Yale’s expertise in the clinical management and genetics of kidney cancer, we were invited to participate in the various TCGA kidney cancer projects.
+C-2-b-3 We have already identified some regions associated with kidney cancer through our involvement in the papillary TCGA team: Due to Yale’s expertise in the clinical management and genetics of kidney cancer, we were invited to participate in the various TCGA kidney cancer projects.
 Our role in the TCGA KICH (chromophobe RCC) included being the manuscript coordinator for the Cancer Cell manuscript.
 Next for the TCGA KIRP (pRCC) our team performed the analysis of the whole genome sequencing, now published in New England Journal of Medicine [44], providing us with further experience with the available RCC genomic datasets.
-Finally our team has participated in two ongoing pan-RCC manuscripts serving a central role assessing evaluating the cluster of clusters’ (Cluster of cluster assignments- COCA) immunologic profile from gene and miRNA expression datasets.
+Finally our team has participated in two ongoing pan-RCC manuscripts serving a central role assessing evaluating the cluster of clusters’ (Cluster of cluster assignments -- COCA) immunologic profile from gene and miRNA expression datasets.
 Together with other published results on RCC [45, 46, 47, 48, 49], we already have the ability assembled an extensive list of impactful regions on the genome that have shown statistical significance in previous studies.
 However, most of these studies focused on coding regions only.

-D-2-c Research plan
+C-2-c Research plan

-D-2-c-1 Collected database of what is known for kidney cancer

-First, we will mine the literature and condense results from previous studies.
+C-2-c-1 Collected database of what is known for kidney cancer: First, we will mine the literature and condense results from previous studies, alluded to above.
 We will gather genetic changes that include but not limited to: single nucleotide variation (SNP), structural variation/copy number variation (SV/CNV), and mutation process signature.
-However, nearly all the published studies on RCC focus on somatic alterations in coding regions.
 Our study will take a comprehensive approach of the entire genome, sweeping a larger pool to unearth genomic regions for racial disparity in RCC.
 Last, we will also curate known regions that have discovered in studies on Caucasian and African-American disparity in other types of cancer, for example, prostate cancer [50, 51].
-That is, we will add to our collection of kidney-cancer prioritized regions, regions known to be associated with racial disparities in other types of cancer.Studies have pointed out that RCC is uniquely characterized by copy number variations (RCC) as early and major driver event [45].
+That is, we will add to our collection of kidney-cancer prioritized regions, regions known to be associated with racial disparities in other types of cancer.[[keep??]]
+Studies have pointed out that RCC is uniquely characterized by copy number variations (RCC) as early and major driver event [45].
 Repeats are triggering factors for many structural variation events.
-Therefore in the germline analysis below, we will also pay attention to repeats polymorphisms around preeminent cancer associated genes and recurrent CNV regions in RCC.
+Therefore in the germline analysis below, we will also pay attention to repeats polymorphisms around pre-eminent cancer associated genes and recurrent CNV regions in RCC.
 Particularly, we assume excessive repeats put certain RCC related genes predisposed to CNV events.